 Marcy Dam Footbridge Reroute: The footbridge over Marcy Dam was washed away.
 A reroute has been created to low water crossing below the dam.
 The crossing involves hopping from rock to rock to cross Marcy Brook.
 Hikers concerned about “rock hopping” can use the Marcy Truck Trail from South Meadows Trailhead to access the Mt.
 Van Hovenburgh to Mt.
 Marcy and other trails beyond Marcy Dam.
 Also the crossing may not be passable during high water.
 Tom Martin, regional forester for the state Department of Environmental Conservation, has told the Adirondack Explorer‘s Phil Brown that the state will either rebuild the bridge over Marcy Dam at the dam site itself, or nearby.
 The project is not expected to begin before winter.

 Johns Brook Valley: The Southside Trail from the Garden Trailhead to John’s Brook Outpost remains closed due to landslides.
+The trail will remain close through the winter.
+The opening of this trail will be evaluated next spring.
 Due to the significant erosion caused by Ore Bed Brook the Ore Bed Brook Trail from John’s Brook Valley to the Range Trail (between Saddleback and Gothics) is open but may not be recognizable.
 Pay close attention to trail markers and watch for reroutes.